 Intelligently incorporating plyometric drills into running can help build speed, efficiency and tissue durability.
 This workout goal is to have a smaller number of exercise reps, (we use 60 in this workout) and focus on generating maximum explosive power on each jump repetition.

 Tightening up after a run is normal.
 A muscle that has no input from your nervous system is completely flaccid (this is what happens with paralysis).
-Running requires the body to become and efficient spring.
-To achieve this, the nervous system (brain) creates increased tension in the muscles needed to run.
-When done with deliberate […]
+Running requires the body to become an efficient spring.
+To achieve this, the nervous system (brain) creates increased tension and set points in the muscles used for running.
+This […]

 Basic Biomechanics of Gait (in Running and Walking)